tari-labs/tari-university/src/scaling/laser-beam/PITCHME.md

 $$
 `

-- Alice shares her part of the signature with Bob
+-> _Alice shares her part of the signature with Bob_

 ---